Sully Sullenberger: Recognition

+Post-retirement

 In 2010, Sullenberger retired after 30 years with US Airways and its predecessor.
-His final flight was US Airways Flight 1167 from Fort Lauderdale, Florida, to Charlotte, North Carolina, where he was reunited with his copilot Jeff Skiles and a half dozen of the passengers on Flight 1549.
+His final flight was US Airways Flight 1167 from Fort Lauderdale, Florida, to Charlotte, North Carolina, where he reunited with Skiles and a half dozen of the passengers on Flight 1549.

-Sullenberger is an international lecturer and keynote speaker at educational institutions, corporations, and non-profit organizations about the importance of aviation and patient safety, high performance systems improvement, leadership and culture, risk and crisis management, life-long preparation, and living a life of integrity.
-He presented at the World Economic Forum in Davos in 2011, as well as the Swiss Economic Forum that same year.
+Sullenberger works as an international lecturer and keynote speaker at educational institutions, corporations, and non-profit organizations about the importance of aviation and patient safety, high performance systems improvement, leadership and culture, risk and crisis management, lifelong preparation, and living a life of integrity.
+In 2011 he presented at the World Economic Forum in Davos and the Swiss Economic Forum.

 He served as the 2010 Tournament of Roses Parade's Grand Marshal.

-In 2011, as part of a fundraising effort, Sullenberger flew to the Carolinas Aviation Museum in Charlotte, North Carolina, where the aircraft he landed on the Hudson River is on exhibit.

 In December 2010, Sullenberger was appointed an Officer of France's Legion of Honour.

-In 2009 Sullenberger received the Air League Founders’ Medal from the Air League's patron, Prince Philip, Duke of Edinburgh, in 2009.
 He and the Flight 1549 crew received the Smithsonian National Air and Space Museum Trophy for Current Achievement in 2010.

 With coauthor Jeffrey Zaslow, Sullenberger wrote the 2009 bestselling memoir Highest Duty: My Search for What Really Matters.
-In the book, Sullenberger also discusses personal matters, including his father's suicide in 1995, the Sullenbergers' struggle with infertility, and their decision to adopt.
+In the book, Sullenberger also discussed personal matters, including his father's suicide in 1995, the Sullenbergers' struggle with infertility, and their decision to adopt.